 Accounts receivable include amounts due from the Federal, State and/or local governments, or private sources, in connection with reimbursement of allowable expenditures made pursuant to the District's grants and contracts.
 Accounts receivable also consist of tuition and fee charges to students and auxiliary enterprise services provided to students, faculty, and staff.
-The District provides for an allowance for uncollectible accounts as an estimation of amounts that may not be received.
-This allowance is based upon management's estimates and analysis.
-Management has analyzed these accounts and believes all amounts are fully collectible.
+The District does not record an allowance for uncollectible accounts because collectability of the receivables from such sources is probable.